tlaplus/tlaplus/DEVELOPING.md

-│       ├── src/                # The TLA⁺ Tools source code dir │       ├── test/               # Unit tests for the TLA⁺ Tools │       ├── test-model/         # TLA⁺ modules and models for use in tests │       ├── lib/                # Vendored dependencies; checked-in jar files │       └── javacc/             # Source files for the TLA⁺ parser generator └───.github/
+│       ├── src/                # The TLA⁺ Tools source code dir │       ├── test/               # Unit tests for the TLA⁺ Tools │       ├── test-model/         # TLA⁺ modules and models for use in tests │       └── lib/                # Vendored dependencies; checked-in jar files └───.github/
     ├── CODE_OF_CONDUCT.md      # The code of conduct
     └── workflows/              # GitHub CI workflow definition files